ansys/pyaedt-toolkits-common/doc/source/Contributing.rst

 Adhere to code style
 --------------------
-The Motor Segmentation Toolkit is compliant with `PyAnsys code style
+The Common Toolkit is compliant with `PyAnsys code style
 <https://dev.docs.pyansys.com/coding-style/index.html>`_.
 It uses the tool
 `pre-commit <https://pre-commit.com/>`_ to select the code style.